-How to take your contraceptive pill
+How to take your combined contraceptive pill

 Monophasic pill brands

-Below is a list of 21-day monophasic pills, with links to the Patient Information Leaflet for each (the leaflet included in the medicine packaging which includes directions on how to take).
+Below is a list of monophasic pills, with links to the Patient Information Leaflet for each (the leaflet included in the medicine packaging which includes directions on how to take).

 The following rules for pill taking apply to any of the 21-day, monophasic, combined pills.

-Traditional combined pill-taking regime
+Traditional combined oral contraceptive pill (COC) regime

 Start the pill on any day of the month, if you know you are not pregnant.